kb1dds/bytewise-stats/README.md

 ## The next-byte distribution tools

 The next-byte distribution tools are effectively the same idea behind large language models (LLMs), but without any of the neural network machinery.
 The are much easier to understand than LLMs.
+They also admit rigorous statistical tests.

 These tools collect the empircal distribution of tokens that follow a given prefix.
 The tradeoff is that they do not scale to handle big prefixes (aka. context windows).